codex-academy/electricity-app-uj-2023/README.md

 ## Files

-* Make all the unit tests pass in `electricity.test.js`.
-Run test from `test/index.html`
-* Fix failing unit tests by implementing the `Electricity` Factory Function in `electricity.js`.
-* Implement the DOM functionality in the `electricity.dom.js` file that is needed to make the widget in `index.html` functional.

-## Add localStorage

-Use localStorage to ensure that the numbers/data shown in the middle section shows correctly after a refresh.
+There are two versions of the API one with and one without an API.

+You need to attempt both, but first complete the `no-api` version of the project.

+Create the widget without the API first.
+Find the files for that in the `public/no-api` folder.

+Once done with that work on the API that is using the API.
+The files for that is in `public/with-api`.
+The API files is in `index.js`, `electricity.sql.js` files.
+There are migrations in the `migrations` folder, that creates two table namely `devices` & `units`.

 ## Fork & clone

 Fork and clone this repo.
-And deploy to GitHub pages.
+Deploy to Render.

+Change into the app folder and run `npm run dev`.

+The app will start on port `4013` you can open the app here - [http://localhost:4013](http://localhost:4013)

+## Work submission

 Share the source code & deployed link in the Feedback system link emailed to you.

-## Work submission

-Check your EMAIL for the links to submit your GitHub Pages URL and the URL to your GitHub repository on feedback.projectcodex.co.

-## Loadshedding

-If you are working remotely and you are experiencing load shedding please let us know in advance.

 ## Planning

-Spend the first 30 minutes of your assessment on planning.
+Spend the first 30 minutes of your Solo coding session on planning.
 Read through all the different scenarios & create a Kanban Board with the tasks you think you need to complete.
-Email a link to your Kanban board to `mentors@projectcodex.co`.
-Create pseudo code using code comments to help you think through what you need to do.
+Email a link to your Kanban board to `uj-mentors@projectcodex.co`.

 ## Ask

-**Ask** for **help** if needed - via slack in the `#awd-assessments` or email `mentors@projectcodex.co`.
+**Ask** for **help** if needed - via slack in the `#solo-coding` channel or email `uj-mentors@projectcodex.co`.

 **Ask** if you need help or clarity.